What Is Binge Drinking

 What is Binge Drinking: The Definition

-Binge drinking was once a term used to describe the act of excessive episodic drinking (to the point of experiencing a hangover) over the course of a few days, but today, the term usually refers to alcohol abuse over a much shorter time span, usually a few hours.
+Binge drinking is a substantial contributor to many preventable alcohol-related injuries and deaths in the United States. annually.
+It was once a term used to describe the act of excessive episodic drinking (to the point of experiencing a hangover) over the course of a few days, but today, the term usually refers to alcohol abuse over a much shorter time span, usually a few hours.

 The rapid consumption of alcohol in a limited time frame with the intention of getting drunk